SPIE and University of Glasgow announce $1 million quantum photonics program

 The fund will create two new programs at the University: an annual SPIE Early Career Researcher in Quantum Photonics Scholarship will be awarded to an outstanding University of Glasgow graduate student who is in the process of completing their studies.
 In addition, the SPIE Global Early Career Research program will support outgoing and incoming placements at and from the University as part of its ongoing collaboration with leading quantum-photonics research groups across the globe.
 Each year, the program will pair several University early-career researchers with counterparts from outside laboratories for six-month-long shared projects.

 "We are delighted to be participating in these exciting endeavors with the University of Glasgow," said SPIE President John Greivenkamp.
-"The interactive placements will offer transformative opportunities the university's academic and industry-based researchers, and, together with the annual scholarship, will develop well-prepared, knowledgeable early-career researchers who will drive the future of the quantum industry."
+"The interactive placements will offer transformative opportunities for the university's academic and industry-based researchers, and, together with the annual scholarship, will develop well-prepared, knowledgeable early-career researchers who will drive the future of the quantum industry."

 "We're pleased and proud to be establishing the Early Career Researcher Accelerator Fund in Quantum Photonics thanks to SPIE's generous gift, which we're very happy to match with our own funding," said Professor Sir Anton Muscatelli, principal and vice-chancellor of the University of Glasgow:.
 "The University's quantum photonics expertise is world-leading, and our researchers have found ways to see through walls, capture images at a trillion frames per second, and take the very first pictures of quantum entanglement in action.
 This additional funding will help the University train a new generation of graduate students to make valuable contributions to academia and industry and inspire them to make their own amazing research breakthroughs."